microsoft/vscode-wiki/Accessibility-Guidelines.md

 ### New features

 Test the feature with a screen reader to determine if the feature could benefit from an explanation.
-To educate users about what to expect and how to interact with a new feature, an `accessibility.verbosity` setting and an accessibility help menu should be added via `registerProvider` on `IAccessibleViewService`.
+To educate screen reader users about what to expect and how to interact with a new feature, an `accessibility.verbosity` setting and an accessibility help menu should be added via `registerProvider` on `IAccessibleViewService`.

 ### Existing widgets